crowdin/vscode-crowdin/README.md

 ## Features

-New component will be introduced in Activity Bar called *Crowdin Explorer*.
+A new component will be introduced in the Activity Bar called the *Crowdin Explorer*.
-Plugin will scan each workspace for Crowdin specific configuration file and will build tree with source files.
+The plugin will scan each workspace for a Crowdin-specific configuration file and will build a tree with source files.
-In *Crowdin Explorer* you can upload those files into Crowdin, download them back from Crowdin and download translations.
+In the *Crowdin Explorer* you can upload those files to Crowdin, download them back from Crowdin and download translations.
 And also track progress of translated and approved strings for each project and target language.

 [<p align="center"><img src="resources/plugin.png" data-canonical-src="resources/plugin.png" width="350" height="auto" align="center"/></p>](https://support.crowdin.com/visual-studio-code-plugin/)

 ## Configuration

-To work with plugin in the Visual Studio Code workspace, there should be Crowdin configuration file called either `crowdin.yml` or `crowdin.yaml`.
+To work with the plugin in the Visual Studio Code workspace, there should be a Crowdin configuration file called either `crowdin.yml` or `crowdin.yaml`.

 Configuration file example: